Louis Prang: Lithography and career

-In 1864, Prang went to Europe to learn about cutting-edge German lithography.
-Returning the next year, he began to create high quality reproductions of major art works.
-Prang also began creating series of popular album cards, advertised to be collected into scrapbooks, showing natural scenes and patriotic symbols.
-At Christmas 1873, Prang began creating greeting cards for the popular market in England and began selling the Christmas card in America in 1874; he is sometimes called the "father of the American Christmas card".
-Prang is also known for his efforts to improve art education in the US, publishing instructional books and creating a foundation to train art teachers.
+Prang also began creating series of popular album cards, advertised to be collected in scrapbooks, showing natural scenes and patriotic symbols.
+At Christmas 1873, Prang began creating greeting cards for the popular market in England and began selling the Christmas card in America in 1874; he is sometimes called the "father of the American Christmas card."

-Prang was an active supporter of women artists, both commissioning and collecting artworks by women.
+Prang was an active supporter of female artists, both commissioning and collecting artworks by women.
 Many of his lithographs featured works by female artists, such as the botanical illustration of Ellen Thayer Fisher.
 In 1881, his company employed more than one hundred women.

-In June 1886 Prang published a series of prints under the title Prang's War Pictures: Aquarelle Facsimile Prints.
-These became popular and helped inspire a genre of such prints, particularly the series issued by Kurz and Allison.
+In June 1886, Prang published a series of prints under the title Prang's War Pictures: Aquarelle Facsimile Prints, aiming to portray the details of the war in such a way that was both accurate and appealing to the public.
+Prang was dedicated to using his art to educate and inspire others, so each print was accompanied by text detailing the historical details of the battle portrayed, as well as firsthand accounts of what occurred, many of which came directly from soldiers.
+This offered readers multiple avenues through which they could learn about and comprehend the magnitude of what transpired, and the series became very popular.
+They also helped inspire a genre of such prints, particularly the series issued by Kurz and Allison.
 However, Prang aimed at a more modern and individual treatment, as opposed to the panoramic style of Kurz and Allison, and before them, Currier and Ives.

-In 1897 L. Prang & Company merged with the Taber Art Company of New Bedford, Massachusetts, creating the Taber-Prang Company and moved to Springfield, Massachusetts.
+In 1897, L. Prang & Company merged with the Taber Art Company of New Bedford, Massachusetts, creating the Taber-Prang Company and moved to Springfield, Massachusetts.

+Prang, the art supply brand that he founded, is now owned by Dixon Ticonderoga.